martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 In this research, proposed classification will be compared with three datasets -  1) the period of historical origin of a place, 2) predominant land-use patterns, and 3) qualitative typology of urban form.
 All three will use the method of validation, based on a) statistical analysis using chi-square statistic and related Cramér's-V, b) compositional analysis focusing on the composition of each cluster in relation to the tested data, and c) visual assessment of spatial distribution to illustrate the behaviour of both compared data in space.

 ##### Analytical tools
-The detailed method of application of selected analytical tools is proposed below.
+The detailed method of application of selected analytical tools is proposed below. ==all based on contingency table==

 ###### Chi-square test of independence
 The proposed classification is a categorical variable by nature and all three datasets as well, including the historical origin which is presented as unevenly distributed eras rather than age.
 The chi-square test of independence of variables determines whether there is a significant relationship between two categorical variables based on a contingency table REF.
 The null hypothesis ($H_0$) and alternative hypothesis ($H_1$) of the analysis states that